How to apply

 How is it managed?

-The Erasmus+ programme is managed by the European Commission), the Education, Audiovisual, and Culture Executive Agency (EACEA), a series of National Agencies in all Programme countries, and a series of National Offices in some Partner countries.
+The Erasmus+ programme is managed by the European Commission), the European Education and Culture Executive Agency, a series of National Agencies in all Programme countries, and a series of National Offices in some Partner countries.

-Centralised activities are managed at a European level by the European Commission and European Commission’s Education, Audiovisual and Cultural Executive Agency in Brussels, also known as the Executive Agency.
+Centralised activities are managed at a European level by the European Commission and European Commission’s European Education and Culture Executive Agency in Brussels, also known as the Executive Agency.
 Centralised projects are larger and more strategic, designed to tackle specific issues throughout Europe.

 Decentralised activities are directly managed by the National Agencies which are located in each programme country, or National Erasmus+ Offices outside the EU.
 The majority of these projects will be implemented on a national, regional or local level and focus on an exchange between countries.